sicoda/p3k14c-py/README.md

   - Across all plots, a sharp decline is seen after 7500 Cal BP, marking the site's final abandonment.

 ## Human - Environment Interactions
 By merging the results from the SPD script with paleoclimate data, it can be elucidated whether or not a demographic trend was influenced by an environmental change.
-By overlaying the demographic proxy with smoothed environmental proxies, the script highlights distinct periods of environmental stress and then evaluates whether corresponding demographic drops (identified via Monte Carlo significance testing) represent true societal collapses and/or recoveries.
+By overlaying the demographic proxy with smoothed environmental proxies, [05_Human_Climate_Interaction.py](https://github.com/sicoda/p3k14c-py/blob/main/Scripts/05_Human_Climate_Interaction.py) highlights distinct periods of environmental stress and then evaluates whether corresponding demographic drops (identified via Monte Carlo significance testing) represent true societal collapses and/or recoveries.

 ### **Tools**:
 `requests` for querying web APIs, `scipy.interpolate`(`interp1d`) for time-series alignment, `scipy.signal`(`savgol_filter`, `detrend`) for smoothing, and `matplotlib`/`seaborn`.

 ### **Functionality**:

-  - Automated Data Retrieval: Fetches local environmental proxy data (e.g., stable isotopes, pollen) from PANGAEA and Neotoma databases based on proximity to the archaeological site.
+1. Automated Data Retrieval: Fetches local environmental proxy data (e.g., stable isotopes, pollen) from PANGAEA and Neotoma databases based on proximity to the archaeological site.
-  - Data Harmonization: Detrends and Z-scores disparate environmental proxies, aligning them temporally with the IntCal20-calibrated demographic SPD.
+2. Data Harmonization: Detrends and Z-scores disparate environmental proxies, aligning them temporally with the IntCal20-calibrated demographic SPD.
-  - Anomaly Detection: Identifies periods of extreme environmental stress (anomalies) using customizable thresholds.
+3. Anomaly Detection: Identifies periods of extreme environmental stress (anomalies) using customizable thresholds.
-  - Resilience & Resistance Metrics: Calculates the demographic resistance to an environmental event, and fits an exponential recovery curve to quantify subsequent human resilience.
+4. Resilience & Resistance Metrics: Calculates the demographic resistance to an environmental event, and fits an exponential recovery curve to quantify subsequent human resilience.
-  - Visualization: Generates a comprehensive, multi-panel dashboard comparing demographic and environmental Z-scores over time.
+5. Visualization: Generates a comprehensive, multi-panel dashboard comparing demographic and environmental Z-scores over time.

 ### **Case Study**: Çatalhöyük